matteoanelli/BigDataPlatform3/assignment-3-801979/reports/Report.md

 4\)
 The main performance metric in our case is the __throughput__ that calculates how many events can be processed per second.
 Thus, the goal is to maximize it.
 Pushing large amounts of data through the pipeline is crucial as the data rates grow.

-To point out, given that tumbling window is used as well as the analytics consist of agglomerating the input data.
+To point out, given that a tumbling window is used as well as the analytics consist of agglomerating the input data.
 The latency is not a meaningful measure in our use case.
-For example a record in input to the window can wait up to 1 hour to be actually processed.
-Clearly, this is not a valuable measure of the processing time.
+For example, a record in input to the window can wait up to 1 hour to be actually processed.
+This is not a valuable measure of the processing time.

-5\) Follwing a figure that represent the design of the architecture, limited to ou  use case:
+5\) Following a figure that represents the design of the architecture, limited to our  use case:
 ![](basicDesign.png)
 Figure: Basic schema of the implemented architecture

 __Customer data source__, is the original case the data source is record generated by the NYC yellow taxis.
-As a result, a streaming of messages is generated from the customer and pushed to the message broker.
+As a result, streaming of messages is generated from the customer and pushed to the message broker.

 In the implementation, the streaming is simulated reading line by line a CSV file and a python producer ingest the message to the broker.